Steve's wife Lynn née Chamney and her Irish/Canadian and England/South Africa heritage

 Hilary Chamney

 On one occasion, he and a friend, Tommy Tucker had been called to shoot a leopard that was killing livestock in the neighbourhood.
 When the leopard was sighted, Hilary shot at it and it leapt out of the tree.
-Everyone fled but when they returned because Hilary hadn’t joined them, he was wrestling with the leopard that was in its death throws.
-He was trying to strangle it but it had slashed his forehead with its claws so he had to lift his head to see through the flaps of skin.
+Everyone fled but when they returned because Hilary hadn’t joined them, they found that he was wrestling with the leopard that was in its death throws.
+Oxen ridging contours at Nyandirwi FarmHe was trying to strangle it but it had slashed his forehead with its claws so he had to lift his head to see through the flaps of skin.
 The leopard had tried to eviscerate him but his gun belt had covered his abdomen.
 The leopard was almost dead when Tommy shot it.
 Hilary was bleeding profusely so was taken to Bindura for medical attention.
 This was before antibiotics so his wounds were cauterised and the stocky young man pulled through after a few precarious days.

 It was years later when Hilary and Kay were climbing a kopje (rocky hill) that he froze.
 He got the scent of a leopard and the shock of the previous episode absolutely floored him.
-He had turned snowy white after the fight with the leopard.
+He had turned snowy white after the fight with the leopard.Hilary and Kate Chamney wedding photo

 After suffering from a heart attack, Hilary was told to take it easy.
 He phoned an order through to Philips Cellars and his wife was mortified to see his friends sitting around his bed at St Anne's with a nurse strumming a guitar.
 To reduce stress, he employed a chauffeur.

 In 1973 Hilary had flown down to Durban on the Natal Coast and had been to 2200m Durban July horse race and had watched Rhodesia play Natal in Currie Cup rugby.
-There was headwind as he put his head down to get to the plane on the tarmac with his bags full from the Duty free.
+There was a strong headwind as he put his head down to get to the plane on the tarmac with his bags full from the Duty free.
 He stumbled and dropped to the ground and died from a heart attack.

-Initially he had joined Artillery while doing his National service with the army but after the conflict moved close to home he transferred to join a local Police Reserve stick of four.
+Initially he had joined Artillery while doing his National Service with the army but he transferred to join a local Police Reserve stick of four when the conflict moved close to home.
 They used their own horses and Terry carried the MAG machine gun.
-One night Terry was pinned down in a contact at the far end of his farm but he reckoned that he put through such a barrage of fire through his MAG that it nearly glowed red but they held their ground.
-At that time at home his young son Craig was having a nightmare and told his mother that his Dad was in trouble.
+Wedding photo of Terence and Janice ChamneyOne night they were pinned down in a contact at the far end of his farm but he reckoned that he put through such a barrage of fire through his MAG that it nearly glowed red but they held their ground.
+At that time at home his young son Craig was having a nightmare and told his mother that his Dad was in trouble and he is mentioned in the RNFU book "Farmer at War".

-Terry sold the family farm when Lynn and I were living in Salisbury and bought a house in Chisipite.
 He had played rugby with Rob Mundle and Terry joined him and learnt the tobacco trade as a buyer.
-He worked his way up and ran tobacco businesses before he succumbed to cancer.
+He progressively worked his way up and ran tobacco businesses before his life was cut short by cancer, thirteen years after Lynn.
+He had always kept fit in the gym and would cycle from Harare to Mtoko.

 Return to Top of page and Menus